We are an Army of Lovers. And we want YOU!

 Featuring speeches by:

-• Lisa Duplessis, Director of Programs and Community Services, The 519
+• Lisa Duplessis, Director, Programs & Services, The 519

 Registration is optional but appreciated.
 If this event sells out and tickets are unavailable, you are still welcome.
 Please join us!
 Your presence and your voice counts.